Environmental Services

-The City of Charleston will be closed Monday, May 29th for Memorial Day.
-In order to provide service to all residents in a timely manner, garbage and trash collection will take place on the modified schedule outlined below.
+The City of Charleston will be closed on Monday January 19th in observance of the Martin Luther King Holiday.
+To provide service to all residents in a timely manner, garbage and trash collection will take place on the modified schedule outlined below.

 Interactive Map of Garbage Collection Areas

-Garbage collection (items inside of green carts) will continue on schedule.
+Garbage collection (items inside green carts) will continue on schedule.
 Citizens are reminded that cardboard and other items that are not inside the green garbage cart will not be collected for the safety of the crews.
-This change is consistent with Charleston County and other area municipalities in an effort to limit employees’ potential exposure to COVID-19.
 Any excess items that do not fit in the garbage cart can be taken to a Charleston County Convenience Center: https://www.charlestoncounty.org/departments/environmental-management/recycle-locations.php.

 About the Service